enso-org/enso-archive/doc/design/engine/engine-services.md

 <!-- /MarkdownTOC -->

 ## Architecture
-While it may initially seem like all of the service components that make up the Engine Services could be rolled into a single service, division of responsibility combines with plain necessity to mean that we need a _set_ of services instead.
+The divisions of responsibility between the backend engine services are dictated purely by necessity.
+As multi-client editing necessitates careful synchronisation and conflict resolution, between the actions of multiple clients.
 This section deals with the intended architecture for the Engine Services.

-The engine services are divided into three main components:
+The engine services are divided into two main components:

-1. **The Supervisor Daemon:** This component is responsible for setting up and tearing down the other processes, as well as restarting any of the other processes correctly if they fail.
+1. **The Project Picker:** This component is responsible for listing and managing user projects, as well as spawning the language server for a given project when it is opened.
-2. **The Gateway:** This component is responsible for dealing with incoming connections (including multiple clients) and handling the communication with said clients over the Language Server Protocol.
-It is also responsible for resolving conflicts between commands sent by multiple connections.
+2. **The Language Server:** This component is responsible for dealing with incoming connections and resolving conflicts between multiple clients.
+It is also responsible for servicing all of the requests from the clients.
-3. **The Language Server:** This component is responsible for actually providing the functionality to back the protocol requests that come in, and talking to the runtime directly.
-It talks to the gateway via akka messages.

-The gateway and language server will be implemented as Akka services so that we can defer the choice of whether to run them in a single or multiple processes until later.
-For now we intend to run them in a single process.
+Both components will be implemented as akka actors such that we can defer the decision as to run them in different processes until the requirements become more clear.

-### Supervisor
+### The Project Picker
-The supervisor process is an orchestrator, and is responsible for setting up and tearing down the other services, as well as restarting them when they fail.
+The project picker service is responsible for both allowing users to work with their projects but also the setup and teardown of the language server itself.
 Its responsibilities can be summarised as follows:

+- Allowing users to manage their projects.
-- Starting up the set of services for a given project.
+- Starting up the language server for a given project upon user selection.
-- Tearing down the set of services correctly when a project is closed.
-- Restarting any of the services properly when they fail.
-Please note that this may require the ability to kill and re-start services that haven't crashed due to dependencies between services.
+- Notifying the language server of a pending shutdown on project exit to allow it to persist any state that it needs to disk.

-### The Gateway
+### Language Server
-The gateway component is responsible for managing the actual language server protocol usage.
-This means that it talks directly to clients using protocol messages, and then handles these messages by talking to the language server.
+The language server is responsible for managing incoming connections and communicating with the clients, as well as resolving any potential conflicts between the clients.
 It is responsible for the following:

-- Accepting connections from multiple clients while remaining compatible with LSP for single client negotiation.
+- Negotiating and accepting connections from multiple clients.
-- Reconciling conflicts between messages from multiple clients.
+- Resolving conflicts between messages from multiple clients.
-- Servicing these requests by talking directly to the language server.
-- Optimising requests where possible (e.g. value subscription pooling).
+- Optimising incoming requests wherever possible.

-### Language Server
-The language server is responsible for providing the functionality to back the gateway's responses to clients.
-This includes but is not limited to:
+It is also responsible for actually servicing all of the incoming requests, which includes but isn't limited to:

 - **Completion Information:** It should be able to provide a set of candidate completions for a given location in the code.